-All pesticides are regulated under the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) and before they can be used or sold in Minnesota they must be registered with the state.
+All pesticides are regulated by the Environmental Protection Agency under the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) and before they can be used or sold in Minnesota they must be registered with the state.
 Under FIFRA pesticides are divided into four types and the process to register them with the State of Minnesota differs for each type.

 The four pesticide types under FIFRA include: